luisqtr/luisqtr.github.io-old/tabs/cv.md

 (April 2015 - January 2017) | **Center for Bioinformatics and Computational Biology (BIOS), Colombia**

 Support in the formulation, planning and development of applied-research projects for industry, applying computer vision and signal processing algorithms.
 Using several human-interface devices and libraries such as VRPN, OpenCV and Qt.

-## Lecturer
-(February 2016 - June 2016) | **Caldas University**

-Lecturer for Technical and Bachelor degree courses: "Microprocessors architecture", "Application development with Unity", "Introduction to Webpage development" and "Introduction to databases".

 ---